-B = Core beliefs & self talk
+B = Core beliefs & self-talk

-Beliefs are about what you consciously and unconsciously believe about daily events in your life and your subjective interpretation according to your view point, they manifest as assumptions, automatic thoughts (hotwired) and rigid personal life-rules.
+Beliefs are about what you consciously and unconsciously believe about daily events in your life and your subjective interpretation according to your viewpoint.
+They manifest as assumptions, automatic thoughts (hotwired) and rigid personal life rules.

 Remember our belief system is laid down during our early development and sits mainly in the unconscious; our conscious adult mind filters it out (the denial system) unless we do this work and look for it.
-Basically, when it comes to beliefs, we need to know if our beliefs are;
+Basically, when it comes to beliefs, we need to know if our beliefs are:

-Rational = usually flexible realistic, undemanding and objective,
+Rational = usually flexible, realistic, undemanding and objective

-Irrational = rigid, unrealistic demanding and subjective.
+Irrational = rigid, unrealistic, demanding and subjective.

-We find our beliefs by listening to, and working through layers of our thoughts (self talk)
+We find our beliefs by listening to and working through layers of our thoughts (self-talk).

-C = Consequence (emotional & behaviour)
+C = Consequence (emotional & behavioural)

 As stated earlier, the way we “feel and act” after experiencing a difficult activating event will be heavily dependent on our personal interpretation and our beliefs about our interpretations.

-D = Disputing old beliefs and self talk
+D = Disputing old beliefs and self-talk

-At this stage you will start to identify what your core beliefs are and now you need to test them to see if they are rational, healthy and up-to-date.
+At this stage, you will start to identify what your core beliefs are and now you need to test them to see if they are rational, healthy and up-to-date.

-One way is to dispute your layers of negative self talk by matching it to types of distorted thinking, catastrophizing, black and white thinking, self-downing (see the list)
+One way is to dispute your layers of negative self-talk by matching it to types of distorted thinking, catastrophizing, black and white thinking, self-downing (see the list).